 A handout with over 40 tips is available for purchase towards the end of this page - Ref M9054A at £1.50.

 At some point during your session, you will need to assess that learning has taken place by each learner.
 Assessment should take place at key points, for example, by asking open questions to check knowledge as the session progresses.

 Closed questions will only give a yes or no response, which doesn't show the learning which has taken place.

 Try to use the PPP (Pose, Pause, Pick) method when asking questions.
 Pose a question, pause for a second or two, then pick a learner to answer.
-This allows everyone to think of an answer, rather than refraining from listening because you mentioned the name of another learner beforehand.
+This allows everyone in the group to think of an answer, rather than refraining from listening to the question because you mentioned the name of another learner beforehand.
 If you have a small group, you could plan to ask one open question to each learner.
 You might like to plan what questions you will ask in advance, and have a list of names you can cross off when you've asked them a question.